 VIII.
-Implementation of ASBU Modules in accordance with the Air Navigation Strategy
+Implementation of ASBU Modules threads as enablers in accordance with the MID Air Navigation Strategy

-- 2.20 The MID Region air navigation objectives are set in line with the global air navigation objectives as described in the Global Air Navigation Plan (GANP) and address specific air navigation operational improvements identified within the framework of the MIDANPIRG. - 2.21 The MID Air Navigation Strategy, endorsed by MIDANPIRG, includes the ASBU Modules, with their associated Elements, Area of Applicability, Performance Indicators and Targets, considered as priority for implementation in the MID Region. - 2.22 States are urged to take into consideration the guidelines/requirements of the GANP, the MID Region Air Navigation Strategy and the MID ANP while planning for the improvement of their ATM system. - 2.23 The monitoring of the implementation of the agreed ASBU Modules will be performed through the MID ANP, Volume III.
+- 2.202.18 The MID Region air navigation objectives are set in line with the Global Air Navigation objectives as described in the Global Air Navigation Plan (GANP) and address specific air navigation operational improvements identified within the framework of the MIDANPIRG. - 2.212.19 The MID Air Navigation Strategy, endorsed by MIDANPIRG, includes the ASBU Modules, threads-with their associated Elements, Area of Applicability, Performance Indicators and Targets, considered as priority for implementation in the MID Region.
+The ASBU threads and elements are considered enablers for the implementation of airspace concept. - 2.222.20 States are urged to take into consideration the guidelines/requirements of the GANP, the MID Region Air Navigation Strategy and the MID ANP while planning for the improvement of their CNS/ATM systems, and provide on periodical basis the National Air Navigation Plan to the MID Office. - 2.232.21 The monitoring of the implementation of the agreed ASBU Modules threads and elements will be performed through the MID ANP, Volume III, and reflected on the Annual MID Air Navigation Report.

-IX.
 Implementation of the "Flexible Use of Airspace" concept

-- 2.24 The airspace is a resource common to both civil and military aviation.
-The growing civil air traffic and mission-oriented military air traffic would benefit greatly from a more flexible use of airspace used for military purposes and that satisfactory solutions to the problem of cooperative access to airspace have not evolved in all areas. - 2.25 The ICAO Global ATM Operational Concept emphasized that all airspace should be a usable resource, any restriction on the use of any particular volume of airspace should be considered transitory, and all airspace should be managed flexibly. - 2.26 The flexible use of airspace by both civil and military air traffic may be regarded as the ultimate goal, improvement in civil/military coordination and cooperation offers an immediate approach towards more effective airspace management. - 2.27 MIDANPIRG/14 through Conclusions 14/12 and 14/13 urged States to take necessary measures to foster the implementation of Civil/Military Cooperation and to implement the Flexible Use of Airspace (FUA) concept through strategic Civil/Military Coordination and dynamic interaction, in order to open up segregated airspace when it is not being used for its originally-intended purpose and allow for better airspace management and access for all users.
+- 2.242.22 The airspace is a resource common resource to both civil and military aviation activites.
+The growing civil air traffic and mission-oriented military air traffic would benefit greatly from a more flexible use of airspace used for military purposes and that satisfactory solutions to the problem of cooperative access to airspace have not evolved in all areas. - The ICAO Global ATM Operational Concept[AA2] emphasized that all airspace should be a usable resource, any restriction on the use of any particular volume of airspace should be considered transitory, and all airspace should be managed flexibly. - 2.262.24 The flexible use of airspace by both civil and military air traffic may be regarded as the ultimate goal, improvement in civil/military coordination and cooperation offers an immediate approach towards more effective airspace management. - MIDANPIRG/14 through Conclusions 14/12 and 14/13 urged States to take necessary measures to foster the implementation of Civil/Military Cooperation and to implement the Flexible Use of Airspace (FUA) concept through strategic Civil/Military Coordination, collaboration and dynamic interaction, in order to open up segregated airspace when it is not being used for its originally-intended purpose and allow for better airspace management and access for all users. - 2.272.26 ASBU xxx are considered as priority 1 for implementation in the MID Region and are included in the MID Air Navigation Strategy.

-X. Implementation of AIDC/OLDI between all ACCs
+X.IX.
+Implementation of AIDC/OLDI between all-ACCs